The International School for Philosophy

 the methodological and step by step thinking about all kinds of subjects, whereby the steps in the thought process are also themselves subjected to criticism.
 Philosophizing leads to clear distinctions, an increased understanding, a critical and questioning attitude, and therefore hopefully to more awareness and a better understanding of people for one another.
 This can also become an attitude towards life, which the ISFP is keen to promote.
 This attitude is based on knowledge of the philosophical tradition, acquaintance with philosophical skills, and a basic understanding of the sciences – because without factual knowledge, reasoning is worthless.

 No topic or subject is excluded beforehand.
-Philosophy can (and should) be about anything, or as Reiman – the first Maecenas and cofounder of the ISFP – put it: ‘nothing is not done’ for the ISFP.
-All opinions and issues are welcome as long as one is prepared to critically scrutinize them; all prejudice is welcome – everyone is biased after all – as long as one is prepared to form a more considered opinion.
+Philosophy can (and should) be about anything, or as Reiman – the first Maecenas and cofounder of the ISFP – put it: ‘nothing is not done’ in the ISFP.
+All opinions and issues are welcome as long as one is prepared to critically scrutinise them; as long as one is prepared to form a more considered opinion.

 In picking topics for courses and books, we judge whether they are relevant to people’s personal and public life.
 Applying philosophy in practice is the ISFP’s core business.
 We put academic philosophy into practice and test it ‘in the field’, applying philosophical knowledge from the universities to a diverse range of disciplines such as medicine and politics, as well as making philosophy accessible to people from all age groups and educational backgrounds.
 The ISFP remains closely connected to the academia through this ‘popular-scientific’ approach.